 Plus, you and your friends, should you have any, can do some Stonehenge analysis of your own.
 Which movie replicas are good?
 Which are lame?
 And which actually filmed AT Stonehenge.
 What’s that you say?
 Yes.
 Yes.
 We know.
 Doctor Who filmed at Stonehenge.
 Thank you for that.
 Nerd.

 STONEHENGE MOVIE LIST (replicas unless otherwise marked) no particular order

-15. Stonehenge Apocalypse —bad movie, BUT Stonehenge (replica).
+15. Stonehenge Apocalypse —2010. bad movie, BUT Stonehenge (replica).
 Everyone says it’s terrible, but, sadly, not funny-terrible

-16. The Pandorica Opens —okay, yes, this is Doctor Who.
+16. The Pandorica Opens —2010. okay, yes, this is television, but it’s Doctor Who.
 REAL Stonehenge

 18. Transformers: The Last Knight.
+2017.
 Unique in having been filmed both at Stonehenge AND at the best Stonehenge replica ever, near Stonehenge in Wiltshire, with rumours, sworn to be true by people we trust (and by Tim Daw 😉 ) of a second secret replica nearby, which we assume got blown up in some enormously satisfying manner.
-We have not seen it yet and have no movie stills.
-When we do, this one will get its own post!
+There’s a clip here of a part with Stonehenge—which has been mysteriously enhanced with a circle of huge outlying stones!

-Are there more movies with Stonehenges?
+Are there more movies and television shows with Stonehenges?
 Indubitably.
 Are we done here for now?
-Fo shizzle!
+Yep.

 Fill the comments with your corrections and suggestions.
 We’re ready for you!
-Let us know how your solstice movie marathon goes!
+Let us know how your Stonehenge movie marathon goes!